Voltaire: Appreciation and influence

 Under the French Third Republic, anarchists and socialists often invoked Voltaire's writings in their struggles against militarism, nationalism, and the Catholic Church.
 The section condemning the futility and imbecility of war in the Dictionnaire philosophique was a frequent favorite, as were his arguments that nations can only grow at the expense of others.
 Following the liberation of France from the Vichy regime in 1944, Voltaire's 250th birthday was celebrated in both France and the Soviet Union, honoring him as "one of the most feared opponents" of the Nazi collaborators and someone "whose name symbolizes freedom of thought, and hatred of prejudice, superstition, and injustice."

 Jorge Luis Borges stated that "not to admire Voltaire is one of the many forms of stupidity" and included his short fiction such as Micromégas in "The Library of Babel" and "A Personal Library."
-Gustave Flaubert believed that France had erred gravely by not following the path forged by Voltaire instead of Rousseau.
+Gustave Flaubert believed that France had erred gravely by following the path forged by Rousseau instead of that of Voltaire.
 Most architects of modern America were adherents of Voltaire's views.
 According to Will Durant:

 Italy had a Renaissance, and Germany had a Reformation, but France had Voltaire; he was for his country both Renaissance and Reformation, and half the Revolution.
 He was first and best in his time in his conception and writing of history, in the grace of his poetry, in the charm and wit of his prose, in the range of his thought and his influence.
 His spirit moved like a flame over the continent and the century, and stirs a million souls in every generation.